 Taking it to the next level

-Aaron: You know, when I go to the beach, I get really bored.
+Aaron: You know, when I go to the beach, I get bored.

 Jeff: What is your favorite lesson or concept to teach your team?

-Who is going to want your service if you can’t take care of yourself the right way?
+Who will want your service if you can’t take care of yourself correctly?

 When you take care of yourself, success will follow.